 Steelmaking is highly capital-intensive, requiring significant investment into assets with long life spans.
-The cost of developing a conventional blast furnace-basic oxygen furnace (BF-BOF) facility with the best available technology for a production capacity of 1 million tonnes per annum (Mtpa) stands at almost £1 billion.^{vii} Such a mill could be expected to operate for decades, with a major reinvestment every 20 years on average to reline its blast furnaces.^{viii} Given the nature of these investments, steel mills have historically been located in areas that offered the best possible conditions, such as proximity to buyers, access to raw materials (particularly coal), transport infrastructure, and a skilled workforce.
+The cost of developing a conventional blast furnace-basic oxygen furnace (BF-BOF) facility with the best available technology for a production capacity of 1 million tonnes per annum (Mtpa) stands at almost £1 billion.^{vii} Although investors in steel assets normally expect them to pay back their upfront investment in 10 years or fewer, such an asset could be expected to operate for decades, with a major reinvestment every 20 years on average to reline its blast furnaces.^{viii} Given the nature of these investments, steel mills have historically been located in areas that offered the best possible conditions, such as proximity to buyers, access to raw materials (particularly coal), transport infrastructure, and a skilled workforce.
 In a world undergoing a profound energy transition, the significance of some of these factors may shift and incorporate new factors, such as access to low-emissions electricity and proximity to CO2 storage sites.^{ix}